Matt-A-Bennett/project_template/README.md

 ## using this template
 The `.gitignore` file has been configured to only track stuff in the scripts and reports directories (and any markdown files).
-Note that the figures directory (inside the reports directory) will also not be tracked.
+Note that the images directory (inside the reports directory) will also not be tracked.

 If you add a new directory and want it to be tracked by git (or if you want